SwitchbackTech/compass-docs/docs/getting-started/Install.md

 5. Sign in with one of your authorized test Google accounts

    If all goes well, Compass will:

    - Create a new user in MongoDB
    - Start a user session with Supertokens
    - Add the user's email to ConvertKit (if enabled)
    - Import events from the user's `primary` Google Calendar into MongoDB
    - Setup a sync channel to receive Google Calendar webhook notifications for the duration specified in the `.env` (if enabled)

+6. Try making a change to the frontend and backend code to confirm each service hot reloads

+Did I miss something?
+Please open an issue or PR to help me improve this guide.